Living in B.C.

 Are you internationally educated?
 Get to work quickly with provisional licensing, tailored recruitment supports, streamlined immigration processes, and transitional education programs.
 Go to our professions page to find out more information about your specific profession.
 Bursaries and financial supports may be available.

-Prioritizing diversity, anti-racism, inclusion
+Prioritizing diversity, anti-racism, and inclusion

 A diverse health-care team leads to better patient outcomes.
 Here in B.C., we provide leading-edge training, resources, and support to ensure all health-care professionals and patients feel valued, safe, and included.